SeekingFor/jfniki/readme.txt

          PUNT: Don't worry about it.
 Attacker has to break SHA1 to create a cycle because of the way the version is string is generated.

+Finished Chores:
+cce3742a46d6: CHORE: Write a script to cut releases and insert them into freeneet.